 One of my absolute favorite wedding locations is the Garden of the Gods Club.
 Its spectacular beauty is an uninterrupted view of the Garden of the Gods and Pikes Peak.
 In this wedding photograph, above, Mamie and Nick walk together in front of a stunning landscape.
 This location is perfect for small to mid-size weddings and is centrally located.
-With a larger wedding (200+) ask about a tented event on the south lawn where this photograph was made.
 Hands down the best view in the city.
 See a selection of weddings at the Garden of the Gods Club.

 There really isn’t anything quite like The Broadmoor.
 It is a AAA Five Diamond and Five Star Resort with luxury accommodations and unbelievable service.
 Think first-class spa, a half-dozen of the best restaurants you will ever enjoy, three 18-hole championship golf courses and a handful of beautiful settings for a wedding in Colorado Springs.
 The Lakeside Terrace takes center stage at the resort and is one of my favorite ceremony locations.
 But the Broadmoor offers quite a number of different ceremony and receptions sites including the Cheyenne Mountain Lodge, Cloud Camp, Seven Falls and Emerald Valley.
 See a selection of weddings at The Broadmoor.

 The Glen Eyrie Castle is a real discovery.
 It is an honest-to-goodness castle (now a retreat center) that sits in a secluded valley just a couple miles from downtown Colorado Springs.
 The castle was built by the founder of the city and is now enjoyed by anyone who would like to visit.
 The Glen has it all, incredible grounds, friendly service and a stunning sense of the history of Colorado Springs.
 The Glen Eyrie does not serve alcohol, but I’ve never attended a wedding there where everyone wasn’t having fun.
 See a selection of weddings at the Glen Eyrie Castle.